best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 ### Spotted a bug?

-Raise an issue using the bug report template - please check the [https://github.com/best-practice-and-impact/govcookiecutter/issues][Issues] first in case we're already on it!
+Raise an issue using the bug report template - please check the [issues][issues] first in case we're already on it!

 ### Want to see a new feature?

 We'd be delighted to consider it!
-Please raise an issue using the feature request template after checking the [https://github.com/best-practice-and-impact/govcookiecutter/issues][Issues] in case you can add to an ongoing discussion.
+Please raise an issue using the feature request template after checking the [issues][issues] in case you can add to an ongoing discussion.

 ### Python